Group-Equivariant Diffusion Models for Lattice Field Theory: Conclusions and outlook

 Another natural future direction is to extend our framework to non-abelian gauge theories, especially ${\rm SU}(3)$, towards simulating QCD.
-The primary aim would be to design score networks that exactly respect ${\rm SU}(N)$ symmetries.
-Integrating fermions into these models should be straightforward \cite{zhuPhysicsConditionedDiffusionModels2025} because pre-generated gauge configurations will already include all information about fermionic determinants.
+The primary aim would be to design score networks that exactly respect ${\rm SU}(N)$ symmetries, which can be achieved, for example, through the lattice gauge-equivariant convolutional neural networks (L-CNNs) introduced in ref.~\cite{Favoni:2020reg}.
+Integrating fermions into these models should be straightforward because pre-generated gauge configurations will already include all information about fermionic determinants.
 Nevertheless, the score function may need to be more expressive due to the non-locality of the fermion determinant.
 It would also be interesting to scrutinize the $\phi^4$ theory more deeply in this context.
 In particular, diffusion models could be used to characterize the phase transitions and criticality of the theory.
 This also creates a strong opportunity for testing more advanced score network architectures.
-Additionally, developing a better understanding of how hyperparameters-- both at the training and inference stages-- influence sample quality would be extremely useful for scaling models upwards.
+Additionally, developing a better understanding of how hyperparameters, for both training and inference, influence sample quality would be extremely useful for scaling models upwards.

-To echo the conclusions of Ref.~\cite{abbottAspectsScalingScalability2023}, we emphasize that diffusion models, like normalizing flows, each represent just one approach in a much broader taxonomy of next-generation deep generative models and ML-enhanced sampling techniques for LQFT.
-Developing a fuller perspective on the future capabilities of the methods proposed here will depend not on anticipating the ever-changing landscapes of the LQFT and ML research fields, but rather on adapting to oncoming advancements, likely resulting in a hybrid strategy involving conventional and ML-based methods.
+To echo the conclusions of ref.~\cite{Abbott:2022zsh}, we emphasize that diffusion models, like normalizing flows, each represent just one approach in a much broader taxonomy of next-generation deep generative models and ML-enhanced sampling techniques for LQFT.
+Developing a fuller perspective on the future capabilities of the methods proposed here is worth exploring.